 University of Central Florida is among your top options if you're planning on studying Electrical Engineering.
 This school is among the largest schools in Florida.

 This college features a high freshman retention rate, with 88.0% of first-year students coming back the next year.Graduates from University of Central Florida are being successful in their jobs as they're less prone to default on their loans compared to grads of other colleges.
-The scorecard provides a fantastic summary of University of Central Florida.
+Ever wish you had an easy way to determine a college's grades in every subject?
+Now you do.
+Check out University of Central Florida's scorecard.

 Georgia Institute of Technology - Main Campus is a good option for individuals interested in an Electrical Engineering major.
 Georgia Institute of Technology - Main Campus electrical engineering students make 6.0% more than the average ee graduate.
 Based in Atlanta, Georgia, this school is best for individuals who flourish in a city setting.